orbitalquark/textadept/doc/manual.md

 modules on-demand in response to a particular event.
 Most of Textadept's functionality comes from modules loaded on startup.
-An example is the [textadept module][] which implements most of Textadept's functionality (find & replace, key bindings, menus, snippets, etc.) Using custom modules you can add additional features and functionality to Textadept.
+An example is the [textadept module][] which implements most of Textadept's functionality (find & replace, key bindings, menus, snippets, etc.) You can add additional features and functionality to Textadept by using custom modules.

 Modules follow the Lua package model: a module is either a single Lua file or a group of Lua files in a directory that has an *init.lua* file as the module's entry point.
 For more information on modules, please see the [Lua documentation][].
 (Note that while that resource is a bit outdated, it is still largely relevant when it comes to Lua modules.)
-Textadept also ships with a few modules in its *modules/* directory for reference.
+Textadept also ships with a few modules in its *modules/* directory for reference, and the optional set of officially supported modules contains more examples.

 With one exception, Textadept will not automatically load a given module.
 You must explicitly tell Textadept what modules to load and when to do so.
 The